Neelp20/Kids-Fun-Zone/README.md

 The goal is to create high-quality website, which is functional and visually appealing.
 View the live link [here](https://neelp20.github.io/Kids-Fun-Zone/)

-##Website Overview
+## Website Overview

 Header

-Contains Navbar with the links to other pages or to parts within a page. also,has a Eye catching image with short introduction.
+Contains Navbar with the links to other pages or to parts within.
+Below the Navbar,it has a Eye catching image with short introduction.